aleksargy/AC-Case-DeliveryService-Analysis/README.md

 ## Expected Output

-Your analysis should culminate in a 10-minute presentation that summarizes the key findings and provides clear, data-backed recommendations.
+Your analysis should culminate in a 10-minute presentation that summarises the key findings and provides clear, data-backed recommendations.
 The presentation will be addressed to *BistroBuddy*'s management, focusing on actionable steps to enhance their service for student customers in Vienna.

 ## Tools and Skills Required
 - Data cleaning and processing
 - Exploratory data analysis (EDA)
-- Visualization of trends and insights
+- Visualisation of trends and insights
 - Time series analysis
 - Customer segmentation
 - Revenue analysis

 ## Deliverables
 - A concise presentation (up to 10 minutes)
-- Visualizations and data insights that answer the key questions
+- Visualisations and data insights that answer the key questions
-- Actionable recommendations for increasing revenue and optimizing the service
+- Actionable recommendations for increasing revenue and optimising the service

 ## License